MysteriousJ/Joystick-Input-Examples/README.md

 Device Caps, short for capabilities, contains information about what fetures the device has, such as number of buttons.

 ### RawInput
 The first step with RawInput is registering to recieve `WM_INPUT` events.
 Unlike the other APIs, RawInput uses an event queue to get inputs.
-This has a distinct advantage of being able to get inputs that may have been missed between frames, such as a button being quickly pressed and released (though most games don't worry about this, and players are unlikely to notice).
+This has a distinct advantage of being able to get inputs that may have been missed between frames, such as a button being quickly pressed and released (though most games don't worry about this, it would have to be running well under 30fps for players to notice).
 To register for events, fill out one or more `RAWINPUTDEVICE` structs and pass an array of them to RegisterRawInputDevices().
 The structs take the HID usage page and usages of devices for which to receive events, bit flags, and a handle to the window whose window procedure will receive the events.
 You can use your game window's existing procedure, or create a non-visible window to encapsulate joystick code.
 The `rawinput` and `combined` examples use a non-visible window to get events in a terminal-based program.

 The `lParam` for a `WM_INPUT` message is a handle to the RawInput data for that event.
 Each `WM_INPUT` has its own RawInput data, so if it takes longer to process an event than the update frequency of the joystick, the queue can get seriously backed up.
 Pass the RawInput data handle to GetRawInputData to get the actual input buffer, along with a handle to the RawInput device that can be used to get more information about it.